 Which is better Opera or Opera GX?

 Opera vs Opera GX- Which is the better browser?
 Simply put, it depends a lot on the user.
-The traditional Opera browser is available for regular use with some interesting and built-in features such as a built-in VPN, tracker blocker, battery saver, etc. On the other hand, the Opera GX browser is specially made for gamers and has unique features like CPU Limiter, RAM Limiter, and Network Limiter.
+The traditional Opera browser is available for regular use with some interesting and built-in features such as a built-in VPN, tracker blocker, battery saver, etc. On the other hand, the Opera GX browser is designed for gamers and includes features such as CPU, RAM, and Network Limiters.
 So, if you are a gamer, you should try Opera GX.
-Otherwise, the traditional Opera browser is good enough for browsing and other purposes.
+Otherwise, the traditional Opera browser is sufficient for browsing and other tasks.

 These posts may also interest some of you: Best Firefox addons | Best Chrome extensions.